ebpf-io/ebpf.io-website/src/posts/2021-05-03/index.md

   [link](https://lore.kernel.org/bpf/20210225234319.336131-1-songliubraving@fb.com/t/#u))</span>

-* Add a new helper function `bpf_for_each_map_elem()` to iterate and run a callback function with a given context on all elements of a map.
-The helper targets arrays, hash maps, LRU hash maps, and their per-CPU derivatives.
+* Add a new helper function `bpf_for_each_map_elem()` to iterate and run a callback eBPF function with a given context on all elements of a map.
+This requires BTF information, and targets arrays, hash maps, LRU hash maps, and their per-CPU derivatives.
   <span style="white-space: nowrap;">(Yonghong Song,
   [link](https://lore.kernel.org/bpf/20210225073309.4119708-1-yhs@fb.com/t/#u))</span>